shanep-cs2/lesson02/README.md

 ## Testing

-This section should detail how you tested your code.
+TODO - This section should detail how you tested your code.

+## Know issues

+TODO - Please detail any known issues, bugs, or features that you didn't have time to implement.

 ## Sources used

-If you used any sources outside of the lecture notes, class lab files, or text book you need to list them here.
+TODO - If you used any sources outside of the lecture notes, class lab files, or text book you need to list them here.

-## Know issues

-Please detail any known issues, bugs, or features that you didn't have time to implement.